hobinyoon/EECS591/dataset/synthetic/03_real_time_algorithm/README.md

 ## Dataset Details

 The first entry corresponds to the upload of the file from user 1 to his closest server, `4.4.4.1`.
 Then, 10 users access the same item at timestamp 2.
 There two groups of users and each group of users have a corresponding server.
 The reads happening at timestamp 2 should trigger the replication in the distributed algorithm.
-The set of access at timestamp 3 is for lowering the latency of the data.
+The access after timestamp 2 should achieve in lower latency.

 _Assumption_: we assume that the centralized algorithms are not being executed until the end of the data.
 This is to demonstrate that the centralized algorithm cannot capture the change in workload.